Haritha1752/MNIST-Classification/README.md

 ---

 ## Conclusion
-This project successfully implemented a simple CNN for MNIST/CIFAR-10 classification.
+This project successfully implemented a simple CNN for MNIST classification.
 Key highlights include:
 - Use of Adam optimizer with a learning rate of 0.001.
 - Regularization techniques (Batch Normalization and Dropout) to improve model generalization.
 - Visualization of training and validation loss to monitor model performance.